manish0502/-User-Authentication-in-Web-Apps-Passport.js-Node-Express-/README.md

 # User-Authentication-in-Web-Apps
 ## We will be dealing with different authentication way to secure Apps
+##### Authentication is a primary source of security for all web and mobile applications.
+In order to identify the user is genuine and the user has the privilege to access the web applications, authentication is very helpful.

 1. Authentication Using Passport-Local strategy
 2. Authentication Using Json-Web-Token(JWT)
 3. Public Key Cryptography (a.k.a.
 Asymmetric Cryptography)